matt-manes/bandripper/README.md

 ##### Options
 <pre>
 >bandripper -h
-usage: bandripper [-h] [-n] [urls ...]
+usage: bandripper [-h] [-n] [-o] [urls ...]

 positional arguments:
   urls                  The bandcamp url(s) for the album or artist.
 If the url is to an artists main page, all albums will be downloaded.
-The tracks will be saved to a subdirectory of
-                        your current directory.
+The tracks will be saved to a subdirectory of your current directory.
 If a track can't be streamed (i.e. private) it won't be downloaded.
                         Multiple urls can be passed.

 options:
   -h, --help            show this help message and exit -n, --no_track_number
                         By default the track number will be added to the front of the track title.
 Pass this switch to disable the behavior.
+  -o, --overwrite       Pass this flag to overwrite existing files.
+Otherwise don't download tracks that already exist locally.
 </pre>
 e.g.
 <pre>